marissamarinello/take_home_2/README.md

 Data for Jordan is analyzed in the most recent wave, Wave 6 which is from 2010-2014 and comes has data for Jordan for 2014.
 Also used is data from Wave 5 which is 2005-2009 and has Jordan data for 2007.

 *Important Notes:* The links will take you to the WVS page.
-On the left hand side, you will be prompted to select a country.
+On the right hand side, you will be prompted to select a country.
 * Type in "Jordan" in the search box, and when you see it appear click it rather than pressing enter.
 * Once you are on the Jordan profile page, scroll to the bottom and the different data sets are provided.
 * The data set used in the code notebook is the first one listed that has "text_text" in the title.